curl/everything-curl/usingcurl/downloads/multiple.md

 ## Parallel

-Unless told otherwise, curl will download all given URLs in a serial fashion, one by one.
+Unless told otherwise, curl downloads all given URLs in a serial fashion, one by one.
 By using `-Z` (or `--parallel`) curl can instead do the transfers [in parallel](../../cmdline/urls/parallel.md): several ones at once.